Jeomon/Meta-Agent-with-More-Agents/src/agent/meta/prompt.md

 </Agent>

 ### Option 2: Providing the Final Answer
 If sufficient information has been gathered through previous iterations, and you can confidently answer the user's query, you will provide the final answer.
 The answer should be clear, polite, and well-formatted in proper markdown format.
+Use the following format for `Option 2`:

 <Final-Answer>Tell the final answer to the end user in clear and polite manner.
 Lastly, the answer is present in the proper markdown format.</Final-Answer>